runxiyu/philo/notes/clph/plotinus.md

 > * Eternity of the World: The physical cosmos had no beginning in time; rather
 >   it is the eternal product of Intellect’s activity.

+# Plotinus on Oneness and Goodness

+* Plato holds that there is a pair of principles, the One and the Dyad, which are the causes of Platonic Form-numbers.
+* The One plays the role of a formative principle and the Dyad plays the role of the material principle.
+* The One is to be identified with the Good.

+* Preservative utility
+* Perfective utility

+* Eternal activity
+  * An activity that involves no temporal succession
+  * An activity that is timeless, as there is no change or transition
+  * Intellectual activity is eternal?
+* Temporal activity

+* Prior simplicity:
+  * Everything that is not purely F depends for its F-ness on what is purely F.
+  * Being one is a condition for existence.
+  * Everything that exists is either purely one or depends for its existence on what is purely one.
+  * What is purely one cannot be many, i.e., a simple.
+  * Therefore, everything else depends for tis existence on what is simple.

 <!-- tw=80
 -->